TN 57 (07-16)

-Is fully insured at or after the alleged onset of the visual impairment or within 1 year before such onset in the case of a non-traumatic impairment, even if the 20/40 or special insured status requirement is not met.
+Is fully insured at or after the alleged onset of the visual impairment, even if the 20/40 or special insured status requirement is not met.

 For more information on statutory blindness and visual impairment allegations, refer to DI 11005.070.

-E. Procedure - parent(s) filing for DIB and child filing on grandparent’s Earnings Record (E/R)
+E. Parent(s) filing for DIB and child filing on grandparent’s earnings record (E/R)

-In this situation, there are two claims - a child's claim involving a parent's disability and a separate DIB claim by the parent.
+In this situation, there are two claims - a DIB claim by the parent and a child's claim involving a parent's disability filed on the E/R of a grandparent.
 Process as follows:

 Develop each claim separately.

-The onset date established for the DIB claimant, who is the parent in the child's claim, may not be timely for the child to meet the relationship requirements on the grandparent's E/R. It is possible to have an allowance of the parent’s DIB claim and a denial on the grandchild’s claim because the parent’s onset date is not at one of the applicable times specified in Entitlement Requirements- Benefits Based on E/R of Grandparent - GN 00306.235.
+The established onset date (EOD) for the DIB claimant, who is the parent in the child's claim, may not be timely for the child to meet the relationship requirements on the grandparent's E/R. It is possible to have an allowance of the parent’s DIB claim and a denial on the grandchild’s claim because the parent’s onset date is not at one of the applicable times specified in GN 00306.235 Entitlement Requirements- Benefits Based on E/R of Grandparent.

 If the claimant meets any of the following criteria, route the case to the DDS:

 The claimant engaged in SGA after alleged onset but ceased SGA and, in a DIB re-entitlement claim, cessation of SGA occurs prior to the date the insured status, prescribed period or re-entitlement period expires.
-Develop the reason for discontinuance or reduction of work (Avoiding Unnecessary Development in DIB Claims - DI 11010.035).
+Develop the reason for discontinuance or reduction of work (DI 11010.035 Avoiding Unnecessary Development in DIB Claims).